Arterial Supply

 Arteries of the Arm (Gray’s Anatomy Plate 526)” – Henry Vandyke Carter, from Henry Gray’s Anatomy of the Human Body, Wikimedia Commons.
 Public Domain

-The elbow anastomosis is formed by descending collateral branches from the brachial artery and ascending recurrent branches from the radial and ulnar arteries.
+The elbow anastomosis is a periarticular arterial network formed by descending collateral branches from the brachial artery and ascending recurrent branches from the radial and ulnar arteries, ensuring continuous blood supply around the elbow joint during movement.

 Genicular Anastomosis of the Knee (Gray’s Anatomy Plate 552)” – Henry Vandyke Carter, from Henry Gray’s Anatomy of the Human Body, Wikimedia Commons.
 Public Domain